 Some brokers will also be able to source vehicles for you, as well as finance.
 But you can still get your car from any dealer in the UK, and just use the broker for the loan.
 Funds will be sent to the dealer after the finance agreement's signed.

 Important.
 Beware of 'representative' APR – you could get a MUCH higher rate.
-Only 51% of successful applicants have to get the advertised rate, so up to 49% could get a more expensive PCP deal than the one applied for (if accepted at all).
-So you could apply for 4.2%, be accepted, and given a 17.9% APR.
-Sadly the only way to know the rate you'll get is to apply, though always use the lender's eligibility calculator to see your acceptance odds first.
+Only 51% of successful applicants have to get the advertised interest rate, so up to 49% could get a more expensive PCP deal than the one they applied for (if they're accepted at all).
+So you could apply for 4.2%, be accepted, and be given a 17.9% APR.
+Unfortunately the only way to know the rate you'll get is to apply, though always use the lender's eligibility calculator to see your acceptance odds first.

 |Bank of Scotland||